huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_server.md

 * `data_disks` - (Optional, List, ForceNew) Specifies the array of data disks to attach to the IEC server.
 Up to two data disks can be specified.
-    The data_disks object structure is documented below.
+    The object structure is documented below.
     Changing this parameter creates a new IEC server resource.

 * `user_data` - (Optional, String, ForceNew) Specifies the user data (information